 The mission of African Marine Mammal Conservation Organization is to contribute to the protection of the aquatic megafauna and their habitats in Central Africa by improving the scientific knowledge and involving fishers and other stakeholders into sustainable fisheries and responsible watershed-use.
 Aristide Takoukam Kamla, the President and founder of AMMCO, was a WCN Scholar and spoke at WCN’s Expo in 2018.
 Donate to support African manatees.

 Coral reef ecosystems are some of the largest living structures on the planet, and are subject to intense threats and decline.
 The cumulative effects of climate change, poor water quality, coastal development, and fishing weaken the resiliency of coral species and the vast number of marine species that depend on the biodiversity and health of corals to survive.
-WCN’s Coral Reef Granting Program is modeled after our Wildlife Funds, and will invest in the best ideas from all institutions to protect and recover coral reefs in Australia.
+WCN’s Coral Reef Granting Program is modeled after our Wildlife Funds and invests in organizations like Restoration Foundation to recover coral reefs in Australia.
+Restoration Foundation works to regenerate damaged coral reefs by establishing ocean-based coral nurseries.
+Learn more about their work here.

 Organization: Wildlife Conservation Society-India